TulipSMP/tulipsmp.github.io/docs/commands/index.md

 - `/bank [deposit|withdraw] [amount|all]`
 - `/bank [pay|transfer] <player> <amount>`

 Manage your diamonds in the bank.
+See the [Banking](/docs/banking) page for details.

 ## For Jr. Moderators